robinjmurphy/json-api-server-example/README.md

-# postgres-json-api-example
+# json-api-server-example

-> An example JSON API compliant server using Postgres and express
+> An example [JSON API](http://jsonapi.org/) server using Postgres and Express

 ## Installation